atharvalele2611/Candyshop/docs/Final.md

 - Choose (at least) one code excerpt that is a particularly good example of Rust features, idioms, and/or style and describe what makes it “Rusty”.
-- Were any parts of the code particularly difficult to expres using Rust?
+- Were any parts of the code particularly difficult to express using Rust?
 What are the challenges in refining and/or refactoring this code to be a better example of idiomatic Rust?
 - Describe any approaches attempted and then abandoned and the reasons why.
 What